Sanmenxia Henan, China Travel Guide

 Each travel period has clear benefits and disadvantages.

 High Season: April-May (spring) and September-October (autumn).
-The weather is ideal for sightseeing and outdoor exploration.
-Spring brings lush landscapes and blooming flora, while autumn offers clear skies and comfortable temperatures.
+The weather is ideal for seeing the sights and outdoor exploration.
+Spring brings lush landscapes and blooming flora, while autumn offers unclouded skies and comfortable temperatures.
 Expect higher demand for accommodations and flights, leading to increased prices.
 Popular attractions will see more guests during these months.

 March (early spring) and November (late autumn)